sigoden/argc/README.md

 - Informative tasks listings and beautiful help printings.
 - Tab completion for tasks in bash/zsh/powershell
 - Tasks can accept flags/options/positional arguments.
-- Tasks can have pre and post dependencies
+- Tasks can have pre and post dependencies.
 - Tasks can be aliased.
 - Tasks can be grouped.

-See [docs/task-runner](docs/task-runner.md) for more details.
+See [docs/task-automation](docs/task-automation.md) for more details.

 ## Install